-This social awareness campaign is paid for, and made possible by, a grant from the U.S. Department of Education (the College Access Challenge Grant).
+StepUp to Higher Education is partially paid for, and made possible by, a grant from the U.S. Department of Education (the College Access Challenge Grant).
 However, the contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the federal government.

 The StepUp to Higher Education campaign is administered by the Utah System of Higher Education.

 Utah Higher Education Assistance Authority (UHEAA) is a state government agency and part of the Utah System of Higher Education.
 It operates under the authority delegated by the Utah State Board of Regents and is governed by a Board of Directors and Utah’s Commissioner of Higher Education.
 Although UHEAA’s primary function is to administer and service federal student loans, its outreach department provides Utah students and their families with access to information, materials, and resources in planning for financial higher education (financial aid).